 If you have been day trading with price action and volume – two of our favorite tools – then the money flow index (MFI) indicator would not feel alien to you.
 Once you move past the fancy name, the money flow technical indicator essentially acts as a momentum oscillator that calculates the volume and price data in order to measure buying and selling pressure.

 By calculating the indexed value based on the stock price and volume of the number of bars specified in the money flow index settings, it plots a line on the chart that oscillates between the 0 and 100 level.

-When a stock’s price rises, the money flow index also rises and is a sign of increased buying pressure.
-Conversely, if the stock price drops, the money flow index will also decline and is a sign of selling pressure.
+When a stock’s price rises, the money flow index indicator also rises and is a sign of increased buying pressure.
+Conversely, if the stock price drops, the money flow index indicator will also decline and is a sign of selling pressure.
 Therefore, you can easily predict the directional momentum in the market by keeping an eye on the money flow index.

-Although you do not need to calculate the money flow index by hand to effectively use this indicator for day trading, it is always a good idea to fully understand the formula of an indicator prior to applying it in live trading.
+Although you do not need to calculate the money flow index indicator by hand to effectively use this indicator for day trading, it is always a good idea to fully understand the formula of an indicator prior to applying it in live trading.

-In order to calculate the money flow index, you need to go through four steps.
+In order to calculate the money flow index indicator, you need to go through four steps.

 Step # 1: You Need to Calculate the Typical Price of the Stock